grapestone5321/Cracking-the-PM-Interview/README.md

 Cracking the PM Interview is a comprehensive book on landing a product management role in startups or bigger tech companies.
 Learn how the ambiguously-named “PM” (product manager / program manager) role varies between companies, what experiences you need, how to make your existing experience translate, what a great PM resume and cover letter looks like, and then how to master the interview: estimation questions, behavioral questions, estimation questions, product questions, technical questions, and the super-important “pitch.”

+### Also by Gayle and Jackie: Cracking the PM Career

+With Cracking the PM Interview focused on product management interviews, Cracking the PM Career focuses on thriving in the PM role.

+"Our goal for Cracking the PM Career is to be the guide we never had.
+This book shares the skills, frameworks, and practices that my peers and I have painstakingly learned and honed over the years so that PMs can spend less time reinventing the wheel.
+It delves into the mystery and ambiguity surrounding career progression so that PMs can focus on the right areas and reach their potential.
+It connects the dots on how to develop each important PM skill so that mentors can point their mentees towards actionable feedback."

 -----